Skip to main content

 • Long, narrow drainage eyelets, which may help minimize urethral trauma

-• Instant activation after popping water packet; no waiting
+• Instant activation after popping the water packet; no waiting

 Cons: